KellerKev/clickhouse-native-snowflake-proxy/README.md

 For now if you want to run the samples and test out the proxy server just update the docker-compose file with your own credentials for Snowflake, then run docker compose up and test the Go samples again the proxies.

+If you want to use a private key instead of password, use the following string for the password your Clickhouse client:
+-----BEGIN PRIVATE KEY-----

+and set the environment variable SNOWFLAKE_KEY_PASS to the contents of our private key.

+In the next release I will make sure that we have auto-detection of private keys in place for the Clickhouse client password field, to make this a bit easier.

 You can also build the proxy yourself by following these steps:

 1) Install RUST